Rocky III: Critical response

-Rocky III holds a 67% rating on Rotten Tomatoes based on 42 reviews, with an average of 5.7/10.
+Rocky III holds a score of 65% rating on review aggregator Rotten Tomatoes based on 43 reviews.
 The film's consensus reads, "It's noticeably subject to the law of diminishing returns, but Rocky III still has enough brawny spectacle to stand in the ring with the franchise's better entries".
-On Metacritic the film has a score of 57 out of 100 based on reviews from 10 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 57 out of 100 based on reviews from 10 critics, indicating "mixed or average reviews".
 The film is one of the few which has received the rare A+ grade from audiences surveyed by CinemaScore.

-Gene Siskel gave the film two-and-a-half stars out of four and wrote, "Sorry to say this, but there's not anything new in Rocky III, and we sit there wondering why it exists."
-He added that "we see nothing new about Rocky's character, except that the tender side of his soul, which made him so appealing, is now virtually missing.
+Gene Siskel gave the film two and a half out of four and wrote, "Sorry to say this, but there's not anything new in Rocky III, and we sit there wondering why it exists."
+He added, "we see nothing new about Rocky's character, except that the tender side of his soul, which made him so appealing, is now virtually missing.
 Rocky Balboa in Rocky III is no longer likable."
 Pauline Kael of The New Yorker stated, "The first Rocky was primitive in a relatively innocent way.
 This picture is primitive, but it's also shrewd and empty and inept."
 Sheila Benson of the Los Angeles Times wrote, "Somehow, Sylvester Stallone has kicked life into what you might imagine is a pretty tired Rocky Balboa and has gotten him up on his feet again ...
 Rocky III works, possibly even better than numbers I and II."
-Rita Kempley of The Washington Post called it "as much fun as ever, a ground-meat-and-potatoes movie, with guys beating hell out of each other to a disco beat."
+Rita Kempley of The Washington Post called it "as much fun as ever, a ground-meat-and-potatoes movie, with guys beating hell out of each other to a disco beat".
 Tom Milne of The Monthly Film Bulletin wrote, "Starting off with a replay of our hero's second miraculous return from the dead to win the championship back at the end of Rocky II—itself a virtual repeat from the original Rocky—Rocky III soon demonstrates that it has nothing to offer but more of the same ...
 There are fleeting moments, thanks chiefly to a personable performance from Carl Weathers, but the time has surely come for Rocky Balboa to take the final count."